 - Applicants can not apply for Harvard cross-registration classes.

-- Enrolled students may not be eligible to take IAP classes depending on their current or future registration status.
+- Enrolled students are not be eligible to take IAP classes regardless of their current or future registration status.